robenkleene/development-references/unity/tutorials/unity-vr-game.md

         }

     Use it in `FixedUpdate()`:

         // Get the `headYaw`:
         Quaternion headYaw = Quaternion.Euler(0, rig.cameraGameObject.transform.eulerAngles.y, 0);
         // Update the direction by multiplying by it:
         Vector3 direction = headYaw * new Vector3(inputAxis.x, 0, inputAxis.y);

+You should be able to build and run now, and the movement will follow the direction your head is pointed in.